zaproxy/zaproxy-website/site/content/blog/2023-09-04-ds-store-parsing/index.md

 Note that the code produced relies on an external dependency from the Kaitai Struct project, so the result is not standalone.

-In comparison, the internal structure of a `.DS_Store` file is immensity more complex as the following diagram can attest (also programmatically generated thanks to the Kaitai Struct project):
+In comparison, the internal structure of a `.DS_Store` file is immensely more complex as the following diagram can attest (also programmatically generated thanks to the Kaitai Struct project):